bico-media/bcat/README.md

 ### Flags

 The 3rd argument to a B-cat transaction is `flag` and contains a string with information about how to deal with data.
 Only one flag can be provided.
 A content provider is free to choose to implement support for each flag or not.
-It is recommended to provide a useful error messages if a valid but unsupported flag is used.
+It is recommended to provide a useful error messages if a valid but unsupported flag is used. (can be an empty string in the transaction data - but please be aware that some frameworks for BSV to create and broadcast transactions will treat an empty string as no data and then not provide any string)